 | 4 | Cabriolet bus |

-| 5 | Design, COE and air stream |
+| 5 | Design, COE and other |

 | 6 | pre 1937 period |